 Silverman’s research electives took place at Sunnybrook and Women’s Health Sciences Centre, Princess Margaret Hospital, Mount Sinai Hospital and Toronto General Hospital.
 He is the respected author of a number of articles relating to Hematology including those published in Obstetrics and Gynecology, The Canadian Journal of Diagnosis and Leukemia Research.
 He has also published general articles including those in the Journal of Applied Physiology, Geriatrics and Aging, and the European Respiratory Journal.

-Mr. Kalouche is currently Vice President, Quality and Organizational Excellence, with Progenics, a premier cord blood bank in Canada.
+Mr. Kalouche is currently the President of Progenics Cord Blood Cryobank, a premier cord blood bank in Canada.
 He has overall corporate responsibility for ensuring that the utmost consistency and highest quality is integrated throughout the value chain of Progenics.
 As a patient-focused leader, he has a passion for continuous improvement, quality services and innovative products which harness the full potential of cord blood and cord tissue derived stem cells.

 Mr. Kalouche is an Active International FACT Accreditation Inspector of Cord Blood Banking and Cellular Therapy (CT) Programs involved in the collection, processing and cryopreservation of stem cells collected from 1) the Peripheral Blood (PBSCs) of donors/patients by Apheresis and 2) from Bone Marrow.
 Since 2012, he has been an international accreditation inspector on behalf of the Foundation for the Accreditation of Cellular Therapy (FACT) based at the University of Nebraska Medical Center.